 Nursing Home Negligence

-Biggs Law Office A.P.C., will evaluate your case at no cost.
+Biggs Law Office A.P.C., will evaluate your case.

 Incidents of neglect or abuse involving nursing home residents are not as widely reported as they should be, and often they are devastating.
 Elderly people are especially vulnerable and dependent on those around them.
 This also makes elderly people vulnerable to financial abuse and undue influence when an elderly person may be persuaded to make an unnatural disposition out of their financial estate.
 When this happens, San Francisco nursing home negligence lawyer Michael S. Biggs of Biggs Law Office A.P.C. is ready to aggressively fight for their rights.
 As a personal injury attorney, he is a compassionate victim advocate and a tenacious trial lawyer who is dedicated to serving people who have been oppressed or mistreated.
 Michael knows how to help seek the justice that you deserve after a loved one or you have suffered traumatic harm.

 Contact us now to have your case evaluated and find out what your rights to compensation may be.
 We offer a fast response and flexible office hours.
 We look forward to representing you.California Nursing Homes Owe Their Residents a Clear Duty of Care

 There are a wide variety of rules and regulations that apply to nursing homes in California, including basic public health licensing and certification requirements.
 Despite the regulations governing these facilities, there are still many incidents of residents suffering from neglect or even intentional abuse at the hands of the health care professionals and aides who are meant to keep them safe and healthy.